 At this point, Dymnus is to be brought before Alexander.
 Dymnus, however, as soon as he learned that he was called to Alexander's tent, had wounded himself with his sword and by the time he stood before his king his speech already failed him, he swooned and died.
 This certainly confirmed the man’s guilt.

 At this stage, Philotas throws his arms around Alexander begging him to consider his past deeds rather than finding fault for his silence.
 It is uncertain at this stage whether Alexander believes him or not, in any case, he offers Philotas his right hand saying that the information seemed to have been rejected and not concealed.
-But clearly, Alexander didn’t take the matter as lightly as he made Philotas believe and shortly afterwards he calls in a meeting with his friends of which Philotas is excluded.
+But clearly, Alexander didn’t take the matter as lightly as he made Philotas believe and shortly afterward he called a meeting with his friends of which Philotas is excluded.
 Nicomachus is brought in and he confirms the story as reported by his brother before.

 Craterus, an important rival of Philotas reminds the king of the general’s repeated bragging about his own valor and accomplishments and accuses him of arrogance.
 Taking advantage of this situation, Craterus underscores that Philotas would always be able to plot against him and Alexander will not always be able to pardon him.
 The other Companions have no doubt that Philotas would not have blurred evidence of the conspiracy unless he was closely involved.
 If truly a loyal friend, Philotas would have hastened to his king as soon as heard about this conspiracy.
 After all, Philotas had spent the whole day in amusement and allegedly had found no room to place a few words about the life and death of his king.
-Even if he had not taken Cebalinus seriously, why excusing himself by saying that there had been no opportunity to bring the matter to Alexander’s attention?
+Even if he had not taken Cebalinus seriously, why excuse himself by saying there had been no opportunity to bring the matter to Alexander’s attention?

 The charges were clear and all parties present decided that Philotas should be tortured in order to obtain the names of the conspirators.
 Alexander dismisses his Companions with instructions to keep silent about this plan.
 He then issues orders that the army should prepare for a march the next day, keeping everyone in a state of alert.
-As a masterly strategist and a true poker player, Alexander then invites Philotas to a banquet and entertains him and talks to him familiarly as usual.
+As a masterly strategist and a true poker player, Alexander invites Philotas to a banquet entertains him, and talks to him familiarly as usual.

 That night, when the lights have been put out Alexander’s trusted friends gather in his tent.
-Among them are Hephaistion, Craterus, Coenus and Erigyius, as well as Perdiccas and Leonnatus.
+Among them are Hephaistion, Craterus, Coenus, and Erigyius, as well as Perdiccas and Leonnatus.
 The order is given to those standing on guard at the king’s tent to remain on watch and under arms.
 The cavalry already was stationed at all the camp’s entrances with instructions to let nobody in or out.
 With these safety measures in place, a certain Atarrhias is summoned to the royal tent with 300 armed men and men-at-arms.
-The latest are sent out to arrest the known conspirators while Atarrhias and his men have orders to apprehend Philotas.
+The latest is sent out to arrest the known conspirators while Atarrhias and his men have orders to apprehend Philotas.
 With fifty of his bravest soldiers, he breaks into his quarters while the rest of them surround the house to thwart any possible escape.
-Atarrhias finds Philotas in deep sleep, puts him in chains and leads him to Alexander.
+Atarrhias finds Philotas in deep sleep, puts him in chains, and leads him to Alexander.

 Sources do not concur on what happens next.
-It is not certain whether Philotas was tortured or not to extract his confession that he and his father wanted to kill Alexander
+It is not certain whether Philotas was tortured or not to extract his confession that he and his father wanted to kill Alexander.

-... to be continued in: The Philotas Affair – Part II – His judgment and execution
+... to be continued in The Philotas Affair – Part II – His judgment and execution

 [Pictures from Oliver Stone's movie Alexander are from Movie Screen Shots]